Robdel12/DropKick/readme.md

 DropKick
 =
+Creating custom dropdowns is usually a tedious process that requires a ton of extra setup time.
+Oftentimes lacking conveniences that native dropdowns have such as keyboard navigation.
+DropKick removes the tedium and lets you focus on making s@#t look good.

 Requirements:
 -
-DropKick requires the latest version of jQuery. jQuery 1.6.1 is included on this repository.
+DropKick requires the latest version of jQuery, available at jQuery.com.
+Other than jQuery, you should include scrollability.js if you want to enable scrolling on iOS devices (you do).

 How it works:
 -
-DropKick works by taking regular `<select>` lists and turning them into a customizable HTML dropdowns.
+DropKick works by transforming your existing, boring <select> into beautiful, customizable HTML dropdowns.
+The name attribute is the only one that is required.
+You should also set a tabindex attribute to enable navigation via tabbing.

 Features:
 -
-* *Tabbing:*
-   Set a `tabindex` attribute on your `<select>` elements and DropKick will enable tabbing.

 * *Keyboard Navigation:*
    Keyboard navigation in DropKick is very similar to native `<select>` navigation.
    While highlighted, pressing enter, up, or down on your keyboard will open the dropdown.